 Upper limb mobility and personal management of stroke in patients attending occupational therapy at a tertiary hospital in Gauteng

-Introduction: This study described the outcomes for upper limb motor function after stroke and personal management of patients
+Introduction: This study described the outcomes for upper limb motor function after stroke and personal management of

-attending occupational therapy at a tertiary hospital in Gauteng, up to two months' post-discharge.
+patients attending occupational therapy at a tertiary hospital in Gauteng, up to two months' post-discharge.

-Methodology: A quantitative, descriptive correlation design used assessments of upper limb motor function and independence in
+Methodology: A quantitative, descriptive correlation design used assessments of upper limb motor function and

-personal management to collect the data.
-Forty-five participants received routine rehabilitation including occupational therapy at the
+independence in personal management to collect the data.
+Forty-five participants received routine rehabilitation including

-hospital.
+occupational therapy at the hospital.
 The same measurements were administered on discharge and during out-patient follow up at one and two months.

 Results: Results indicated that of 45 participants only 33 were available for reassessment at discharge.
 These participants had

 significant improvement in upper limb motor function and personal management.
-At discharge 48% of participants had >80% recovery
+At discharge 48% of participants had >80%

-upper limb function and 73% personal management at discharge was strong, indicating an association between return of upper limb
+The correlation between upper limb function and 73% personal management at discharge was strong, indicating an

-function and independence in personal management.
-By two months post discharge the correlation between the variables was low, as
+association between return of upper limb function and independence in personal management.
+By two months post discharge

-while only 20% of the 15 participants who returned for therapy at month 2 were dependent for personal management and over 50%
+the correlation between the variables was low, while only 20% of the 15 participants who returned for therapy at month 2 were dependent for personal management and over 50% presented with no or poor upper limb function.

 Discussion and Conclusion: Rehabilitation including occupational therapy intervention contributed to participant's improved

-months after discharge.
+independence two months after discharge.

 Key words: stroke; upper limb motor recovery; personal management